 - In a skillet, heat oil over medium high heat.

 - Once the oil is hot, sauté the onion, jalapeno and green pepper until the vegetables are tender but not completely cooked.

 - Take off the heat and stir in the cilantro, lentils, tomatoes, corn and barbecue sauce.

 - Season filling with salt and pepper to taste.

 - Mix together flour, cornmeal, baking powder, salt and 8 ounces of the finely grated cheddar.
 (Chill this mixture if you have time, it will help the rise of the biscuit).

 - Cut in the butter with a pastry cutter until butter is pea sized.

 - Make a well in the center of the bowl and add milk.

-- Stir in milk by hand, folding with a spatula about 8 times. (a little of unincorporated flour is okay)
+- Stir in milk by hand, folding with a spatula about 8 times.
+A little unincorporated flour is okay.

 - Grease very large skillet or a large lasagna pan.